eh-munna/bit-by-bit/README.md

 # **Bit By Bit** - Fullstack Learning Journey

-## **Redux Product & Cart Management**

-Manage your product inventory and shopping cart using Redux reducers for a predictable and centralized application state.
+## **Redux: Simple Data Fetching**

+Fetch data from a server using Redux.

 ---

-## **redux_2.2** Branch Overview
+## **redux_4.1** Branch Overview

-Welcome to **redux_2.2** of **Bit By Bit!**
+Welcome to **redux_4.1** of **Bit By Bit!**

-In this branch, I focused on building Redux reducers to manage a complete product and cart management system.
-This implementation allows users to efficiently add new products to the inventory, add products to the shopping cart, and automatically adjust stock levels — all while maintaining immutable state updates and clear action handling.
+In this branch, I focused on practicing how to fetch data from a server using Redux actions and how to manage asynchronous flows in Redux.
+This implementation allows the application to request todo data from an API, store it in the Redux store.

 ---